-Day 3: Trek from Ghangaria to Valley of Flowers and back (8 KM trek)
+Day 3: Trek from Ghangaria to Valley of Flowers and back (08 Kilometers)

-Day 4: Trek from Ghangaria to Hemkund Sahib and back (16 KM Trek)
+Day 4: Trek from Ghangaria to Hemkund Sahib Trek and back (16 Kilometers)

 Govindghat is the base camp for Valley Of Flowers Trek, for which we pick you from Dehradun railway station at 6 AM.
 Dehradun is well connected with Delhi via trains, buses, and taxis.
 It will be a 10 hours drive through Devprayag – the holy confluence of river Bhagirathi and Alaknanda to form the mighty River Ganga.
 The drive takes you through some of the remote Himalayan regions along the river.
 Be mesmerized and thrilled at the same time throughout your drive.
 Arrival at Govindghat by evening, check into the homestay/guesthouse.
 Briefing in the evening along with hot dinner.